sankarML/CSP-MvCDA/README.md

 user_name$: python3  CSP_MvCDA.py  0.001  0.4

-Make sure that the data takes place in the data directory and follow the same format as directed.
+Make sure that the data takes place in the data directory and follow the same format as shown in .txt file.